johnstrickler/angular-cli-tutorial/README.md

 New projects can be immediately ran locally without any further setup.

-For local deployment, run: `ng serve`
+For local deployment, run `ng serve`.

 The CLI will utilize webpack to transpile (TS->JS) and compile your source files and static assets.